KirstChat/KirstChat/README.md

 ### About Me

-- 👩‍💻 I graduated from Code Institute in August 2021 and I'm now working as a Junior Frontend Developer
+- 👩‍💻 I graduated from Code Institute in August 2021 and I'm now working as a Front-end Developer
-- 🖥 I’m interested in learning React, Svelte and Node.js
+- 🖥 I’m interested in developing my knowloedge of React and learning how to make websites more accessible
 - 🥁 **Fun fact #1:** I previously worked as a full-time bassoonist in the military, but I actually played drum kit for 10 years before joining and had to learn the bassoon from scratch
 - 🎸 **Fun fact #2:** I'm also a self-taught guitarist and bassist (not amazing at either but both are lots of fun!)
 - 🎓 **Fun fact #3:** I have a BSc in Creative Technologies which covered some of the basics of web development but I was more interested in videography and sound engineering at the time.
 Fast-forward 6 years and I can't get enough of coding!